arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-9.md

 # That's it
 Wow, you did it!
 Those 9 chapters were quite a mouthful, right?
 Now that you've dined on monads, reward yourself with a slice of meringue pie!
 You've really earned it!

+Cheers!

 # What's next?
 There are some topics I didn't get around to covering.

 * How to deal with multi-parameter functions, with currying and partial application.
 * How to use LINQ to bind any custom monadic functions in a fluent way
-* Implementation of more monads, such as `Either`, `State`, `Reader` and `Writer`.
+* Implementation of more monads, such as `Either`, `Reader` and `Writer`.

-I promise I will follow up with a new series.
-Cheers!
+You might like the series [State Monad For The Rest Of Us](state-monad-for-the-rest-of-us).

 # Comments